Memory Management in Operating System

 Multiple partition allocation: In this method, a process is selected from the input queue and loaded into the free partition.
 When the process terminates, the partition becomes available for other processes.

 Fixed partition allocation: In this method, the operating system maintains a table that indicates which parts of memory are available and which are occupied by processes.
 Initially, all memory is available for user processes and is considered one large block of available memory.
-This available memory is known as “Hole”.
+This available memory is known as a “Hole”.
 When the process arrives and needs memory, we search for a hole that is large enough to store this process.
-If the requirement fulfills then we allocate memory to process, otherwise keeping the rest available to satisfy future requests.
+If the requirement is fulfilled then we allocate memory to process, otherwise keeping the rest available to satisfy future requests.
 While allocating a memory sometimes dynamic storage allocation problems occur, which concerns how to satisfy a request of size n from a list of free holes.
 There are some solutions to this problem:

 In the first fit, the first available free hole fulfills the requirement of the process allocated.